Dear Islanders and Tourists those who’ve been in love with the Pearl Island – Phu Quoc,

 No killing Parrotfish – the fish that shapes the reefs is the statement that we would like to convey to you to save Phu Quoc marine life.

-There are many spearfishing men on the island who regard spearfishing as a kind of entertaining activity for themselves quite often and for tourists also.
+Many spearfishing men on the island regard spearfishing as a kind of entertaining activity for themselves quite often and for tourists also.
 At times, we saw many spearfishermen coming up from the sea with what so-called “spoils” after their “entertaining spearfishing” are Parrotfish.

-Please stop and no killing Parrotfish, let’s be responsible to protect the marine life in Phu Quoc!
+Please stop and no kill Parrotfish, let’s be responsible for protecting the marine life in Phu Quoc!

 If the situation of catching Parrotfish keeps going on at such a rate, we still witness the striking disappearance of beautiful coral reefs in Phu Quoc.
 80% of Phu Quoc coral reefs are now in very poor conditions with the significant invasion of seaweed; thereby it’s urgent to be conscious of the importance of Parrotfish as well as enriching ourselves with the proper knowledge before getting on a sea trip.